ahanaftanvir40/Digital-Food-Menu/README.md

 ![image](https://github.com/ahanaftanvir40/Digital-Food-Menu/blob/main/project-image/digital-food-menu-v2.PNG)
 ## Digital Food Menu Project

-This project is a Digital Food Menu application developed using Django.
-It's a beginner-friendly project that allows users to manage a digital menu by adding, removing, and updating food items along with their descriptions and prices.
+Welcome to the Digital Food Menu application, a beginner-friendly project developed using Django.
+This application allows users to manage a digital menu by adding, removing, and updating food items, including their descriptions and prices.
+Additionally, there is an authentication system that enables users to register and log in to access the menu.

 ## Features